Skip to content

 Under Alaska regulations (18.AAC 75.335), the extent of contamination at a contaminated site is to be characterized before proceeding with cleanup.
 The site characterization requirements generally include investigation activities to determine the types of contaminants present, the source areas, possible risk to people and the environment, the possible need for interim cleanup actions, and the extent of the contamination both horizontally and vertically.
 The site characterization reports include an evaluation of potential cleanup activities that may be appropriate at the site.
 More information on the State of Alaska cleanup process is available at the links below:

-Multiple site investigations were performed on the North Pole Refinery, beginning in the 1980s, but the 2009 discovery of sulfolane beyond the refinery property instigated a new round of intensive efforts.
-Investigations of soil and groundwater were performed onsite to evaluate the source and extent of the sulfolane and PFAS contamination, and to refine the understanding of the nature and extent of petroleum contamination.
+Multiple site investigations were performed for the North Pole Refinery, beginning in the 1980s, but the 2009 discovery of sulfolane beyond the refinery property instigated a new round of intensive efforts.
+Investigations of soil and groundwater were performed onsite to evaluate the source and extent of the sulfolane contamination and to refine the understanding of the petroleum contamination.
 Offsite investigations assessed the size and boundaries of the sulfolane groundwater plume.
 Hundreds of monitoring wells were installed, and thousands of groundwater samples were collected.
-The most recent and complete characterization reports are listed below and found on the Site Characterization portion of our Documents page:

 external link indicator Indicates an external site.